WHERE AM I LOCATED?

 WHY SHOULD I SIGN UP?

+Learning music offers children an experience that is not matched anywhere else.
 Everything your child does in life will be better for having practiced their instrument.
-I want you and your child to experience emotional freedom, not to be tied down by past experiences, but lifted up by them.
-Learning music through violin is the path to this freedom.
+They will have an awareness of their own body, have connection to the vast history that is music, and be able to express themselves and admire the music they create and share.
 Whatever occupation or activity they pursue, they will do it better, enjoy it with more balance, for having practiced violin.

 For some, a regular visit to a church community connects someone to the divine.
-I hear the divine in sound.
-I can reach for that aid alone or with others, and make music that others enjoy that gives a wonderful feeling for all to share in together.
+I might just feel it through sound.
+A child interested in music is to be nurtured and supported as an instrument is not something that just magically happens.
+I love sharing the wonderful experience that is learning to play the violin, and it is best for all to share in together.
 An experience that brings people together.
 The world urgently needs more of that right now.

 There is an oft misquote attributed to Aristotle, “We are what we repeatedly do.
 Excellence, therefore, is not an act, but a habit.”
 (Will Durant, North Adams, Massachusetts, 1885-1981, in his book, “The Story of Philosophy: The Lives and Opinions of the World’s Greatest Philosophers.”
 An instrument, violin, is a powerful vessel to teach a child why such a habit is worthwhile.